AT&T Internet: 5 Things To Know Before You Sign Up

 AT&T Internet Plans Powered by Fiber

 AT&T Fiber includes AT&T’s top-tier internet plans.
-The service runs on a fiber-optic network that allows users to experience download speeds between 300 and 940 Mbps on average.
+The service runs on a fiber-optic network that allows users to experience download speeds up to 5 Gbps.
 Below, you can see each of the three AT&T Fiber internet plans available now:

 Advertisement